Technology

 Online, you'll be able to find forums that call themselves 'antenatal classes' where you'll be able to talk to other mums, learn from other mums and ask questions that are worrying you.
 There's a number of antenatal class videos available on YouTube.
 But critics argue that these online courses are no substitute for being able to talk face to face with an expert.
 And beware of following advice from someone whose credentials you aren't able to check.

-Find out about the facilities and antenatal care available at your local labour ward or birth centre at Which?
-Birth Choice.
+Find out about the facilities and antenatal care available at your local labour ward or birth centre at .

 Free prescriptions and dental care for mums